Pennsic Performing Arts

-Performers wishing to be invited back must provide at least two people to help with set-up or strike of the Performing Arts venues.
+Performances wishing to be invited back must provide at least two people to help with set-up and/or strike of the Performing Arts venues (Tues/Wed and Fri/Sat).
 If unable to help (or find others to sign-in for you) due to Pennsic travel schedules or physical challenges, please email the Dean of Performing Arts for other volunteer arrangements.

 There shall be no parking of vehicles around the Performing Arts spaces during performances.
 If your equipment cannot be carried you may have it dropped off during your setup time, but the vehicle must be moved before your performance begins.
 Vehicles cannot be used as a power source for amplifiers or other equipment.
 Vehicles left parked at the Performing Arts Tent or Amphitheater outside of your setup time will be reported to security.

-If your instrument needs amplification and you can provide battery or generator-operated equipment, you are welcome to do so, but the volume must be kept at a reasonable level and all evidence of modern amplification must be hidden from the audience's view.
+If an acoustic instrument needs amplification to be heard within the performance space, or you are bringing/using "canned music" and you can provide battery or generator-operated equipment, you are welcome to do so, but the volume must be kept at a reasonable and courteous level for the time of day and all evidence of modern amplification must be fully hidden from the audience's view.

-The use of modern electronic instruments such as keyboards, electric guitars, or basses is not allowed.
+The use of fully modern electronic instruments such as keyboards, electric guitars, or basses are not allowed.
 Amplified acoustic instruments are acceptable within the above terms.